Malaysian cuisine: Fruit

-Fruits are used to make a popular salad dish called rojak (Chinese: 水果囉喏).
-It consists of pieces of fruit and vegetable bound with a viscous dark sauce made from shrimp paste, sugar, chilli, and lime juice.
-The Penang version is particularly popular and well regarded.
+Fruits are used to make rojak (Chinese: 水果囉喏), a widely served salad.
+It consists of pieces of fruits and vegetables bound with a viscous dark sauce made from shrimp paste, sugar, chilli, and lime juice.
+The Penang version is particularly well regarded.
 The dish is usually topped with a generous sprinkling of toasted ground peanuts.

 Notable fruits which are cultivated in Malaysia include: